 In full disclosure, Antique Melody Show probably wouldn’t qualify as a pure jazz band.
 And that’s alright.
 It’s not what we set out to accomplish.
-Not that we’re knocking jazz, on the contrary, we celebrate the notion that many of the songs we play are born from Pre-WWII jazz connections and fundamental melodic progressions that are typically found in some jazz formulas.
-And of course we play a fair amount of jazz standards.
+Not that we’re knocking jazz, on the contrary, we celebrate the notion that many of the songs we play are born from Pre-WWII jazz connections and fundamental melodic progressions that are typically found in many jazz formulas.
+We also play a fair amount of jazz standards.
 Or, are they early American popular standards, or both?
 Regardless, to be fair to our music, AMS is more about early 20th century popular music that would better be categorized as music generated from the “Tin Pan Alley” era.
-This considered, how jazz and Tin Pan Alley intersect is likely a wonderful subject that you could debate over several cups of coffee at your local café, or better yet, at an AMS show.
+This considered, how jazz and Tin Pan Alley intersect is likely a wonderful subject that could be debated over coffee at your local café, or better yet, at an AMS show.

 Here are some links on the subject of American popular music, Tin Pan Alley and Jazz:

 Here is a glance at one of our favorite Tin Pan Alley writers, Harold Arlen.
 He composed over 400 songs including every song for the motion picture, The Wizard of Oz.
 He also composed a wealth of other memorable tunes including, It's Only A Paper Moon, Stormy Weather, I've Got the World on A String, and Ac-Cent-Tchu-Ate the Positive.